ninabarzh/broomstick/content/posts/patch-sprint.md

   - "OopsSec"
   - "team building exercises"
   - "controlled panic"
+cover:
+  image: "/images/patch-sprint.png"
+  alt: "A satirical, office-themed cybersecurity training scene.
+Picture a group of IT professionals in a drab, fluorescent-lit office, dressed in mismatched uniforms, frantically applying digital patches to oversized, cartoonish computer systems.
+One technician is holding a giant, comically large patch labeled 'Patch or Perish,' while another is performing an exaggerated interpretive dance in front of a screen displaying a 'Vulnerability Detected' alert.
+A third is hastily scribbling patch logs with titles like 'Closed this vulnerability before the auditors noticed.'
+In the background, a leaderboard shows teams competing with humorous names like 'Patch Commandos' and 'Agents of Chaos.'
+The atmosphere is chaotic yet humorous, capturing the essence of a gamified, high-pressure patching sprint."
+  caption: ""
+  relative: false
 ---

 The objective of this patch sprint choreography is to elevate the tedious act of patching from a soul-crushing